kbastamow/23Mar-Exercise-MySQL-relations/README.md

 INNER JOIN products_categories ON products.id=products_categories.product_id
 INNER JOIN categories ON categories.id=products_categories.category_id GROUP BY products.id;
--- This line is necessary, or the code won't work.
-If you remove the GROUP BY clause, MySQL will not know how to group the results, and will return an error.
 ```
 | product_id | product         | found_in_categories    |
 |------------|-----------------|------------------------|